aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

 curl "${COLORAPP_ENDPOINT}/red"
 ```
  and see if the service correctly gives you the color red back.

+**Why did this request succeed?**
+The red service is discoverable via IPv4 and the virtual gateway can send it traffic given the virtual node preference of `IPv4_ONLY` overrides the mesh prefernce making it this virtual node discoverable.
+Once the Envoy recieves the request it will send the request to the application via an IPv4 address.
+This address is compatible with the application because it can recieve IPv4 traffic.

 ## Step 8: Sending IPv6 Traffic to the Virtual Gateway
 Up until this point, IPv4 has been used to communicate between the load balancer and the virtual gateway.
 This is due to the load balancer target group that has been used when sending traffic with the commands such as below.